cardano-foundation/cardano-graphql/README.md

 Choose **one** of the following:

 #### A) Build and Run via Docker Compose
-Boot the [docker-compose stack] using a convention for container and volume scoping based on the network, as well as optionally hitting the remote cache to speed up the build.
+Boot the [docker compose stack] using a convention for container and volume scoping based on the network, as well as optionally hitting the remote cache to speed up the build.
 The containers are detached, so you can terminate the log console session freely.
 See [Docker Compose docs] to tailor for your use-case